Run time 3.2hrs

 You will receive your course notes and slides upon beginning the course and your certificate at the end.

-Allergy versus intollerance – the word allergy is bandied around too much today.
-What your dog is suffering is highly unlikely to be a true allergy but another kind of food sensitivity.
-This matters…
+The word allergy is bandied around too much today.
+What your dog is suffering is highly unlikely to be a true allergy but another kind of food sensitivity…

-Food allergy tests – unfortunately, desperate for some direction, lots of owners in this situation waste good money on bad allergy tests.
-There is only really one we recommend and even then, only if all else fails…
+Unfortunately, desperate for some direction, lots of owners in this situation waste good money on bad allergy tests.
+There is only really one we recommend, and even then, only if all else fails…

-What to do – the solution to your dogs woes is actually quite simple.
+The solution to your dog’s woes is actually quite simple.
 It involved a simple diet which we add to every couple of weeks.
-This way we find out what works in this dog and what doesn’t.
-To these meals we add some crucial supplements that will fix that gut, ensure the future diets are digested without drama.
+This way, we find out what works in this dog and what doesn’t.
+To these meals, we add some crucial supplements that will fix that gut, and ensure future meals are digested without drama.